rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Bubble_chart)*

-In this case we added a new **numerical** variable (that is different from X and Y axis variables).
+In this case, we added a new **numerical** variable (that is different from X and Y axis variables).
 The size and the color of the point are dependent on the value of this new variable, so now we can analyze the relationship among several variables at once.

 ---

-# Bubble chart (with different shape)
+# Bubble chart (with different shapes)

 <center><img src="data_viz/bubble_chart_shape_demo.png" width="600"></img></center>